gregurco/jobeet-tutorial/docs/days/day-7.md

 ```

 We added `PaginatorInterface` in parameters of the method and autowire component will inject paginator service automatically.
-Also we call paginator and pass query from repository, page (for now let's get only first) and how many element we want per page.
+Also we call paginator and pass query from repository, page (for now let’s get only first) and how many element we want per page.
 The result we send to template.
-Let's use it there `templates/category/show.html.twig`:
+Let’s use it there `templates/category/show.html.twig`:

 ```diff
 - {% include 'job/table.html.twig' with {'jobs': category.activeJobs} only %}